victorbjo/crypto-tracker/README.md

 # crypto-tracker
 WIP!
 To do:
-Get usable GUI
+Get usable GUI (Working, but ugly!
+Not able to see avg purchase price)

+Working:
-Get basic CRUD operations to work
+Get basic CRUD operations to work (Able to create currency entries, read the entries, update entries and delete them)